32 best guard dog breeds for maximum protection

 21. Catahoula Leopard Dog

 Just look at this beauty.
-Fast — so much so, they are known to run at around 42mph — the state dog of Louisiana (where it originated), is instantly recognizable thanks to its varied coat and eye color pattern.
+One of the fastest dog breeds, the state dog of Louisiana (where it originated) is instantly recognizable thanks to its varied coat and eye color pattern.

 22. Staffordshire Bull Terrier

-More informally known as a Staffie, a Staffordshire Bull Terrier is a mix of a Bulldog and Terrier and it was originally bred for dog fighting in the 19th century.
+More informally known as a Staffy, a Staffordshire Bull Terrier is a mix of a Bulldog and terrier breeds, and it was originally bred for dog fighting in the 19th Century.

-Due to this, the Staffie often gets a bad rap.
-But if trained correctly, and socialized as a pup this breed can be a very loyal, calm and protective dog and today, these pooches are considered great family or companion dogs.
+Due to this, the Staffy often gets a bad rap.
+But if trained correctly and socialized as a pup, this breed can be a very loyal, calm, and protective dog, and today, these pooches are considered great family or companion dogs.

 23. Bull Terrier

-Known for being one of the most comical fur friends, Bull Terriers have a very unique look, with their long egg-shaped head.
+Known for being one of the most comical fur friends, Bull Terriers have a very unique look with their long egg-shaped heads.

 It’s worth knowing that while today, they are known as affectionate and endearing family dogs, they will need early socializing and lots of exercise.